 B-Roll (aka cutaways)

-- To help establish the setting of your story with richness
+To help establish the setting and environment of your story with richness

 This birth film features some lovely examples of B-roll, from the opening autumn at home scene, to items in mom's birth space, to the closing scene with candlelight.
 Note how these B-roll clips are incorporated very naturally into the story to enrich the film with so much meaning for this family.
 They were not necessarily filmed in chronological order, but I filmed them with the intention of using them somewhere in my film and didn't determine exactly where until I sat down to edit.